The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 How to Choose a Rug

 #1 Measure Your Space.
-Before you go rug shopping, measure the space where you want to place the rug, Is it in your living room?
+Before you go shopping, measure the space where you want to place the rug.
+Is it in your living room?
 Do you need a runner in your kitchen?
 A welcome mat?
-Or a soft rug in your bedroom?
-We suggest using a painter’s tape and include the furniture that will be on top of the rug.
+Or a soft fabric in your bedroom?
+We suggest using a painter’s tape and include the furniture on top to get the best fit.

 #2 Choose the Right Style.
 Of course, you need to pick a rug that blends with your home’s interior and color palette.
-Jute rugs are perfect for casual spaces while geometric rugs go well in a modern space.
-Pinterest can help you in sourcing and creating rug boards for your space.
+Jute is perfect for casual spaces, while geometric patterns go well in a modern space.
+Pinterest can help you source and create interesting picture boards for your space.

 #5 Consider Colors and Patterns.
-Similar to choosing the rug’s style, the color and pattern of the rug should blend with the color of the flooring and furniture.
+Similar to choosing the rug’s style, the color and pattern should blend with the color of the flooring and furniture.

 #6 Invest in a Rug Pad.
-We mentioned that cotton rugs slide, so it’s best to place a rug pad underneath.
-Rug pads are a savior since they prevent accidents and protect the fibers of the rug.
+We mentioned that cotton carpets slide, so it’s best to place a rug pad underneath.
+These pads are a savior since they prevent accidents and protect the rug’s fibers.

 Easy To Clean Rugs